cipitech/exchange_rate_demo/README.md

 ### Configuration ###
 All the configuration is done at application-*.yml properties.
 In order to override the configuration you must either edit these files or add VM options before you run the application.

+**Note**: The same applies if you want to run the tests included.
+You must set the necessary properties.

 The 3 properties that MUST be set before you run (because i have put dummy data and you won't be able to run) are:
 * **spring.profiles.active**  *#Choose either "third-party" OR "offline"*